saarthakgupta/couchbase-healthcheck/README.md

 # Couchbase Healthcheck

-This is a couchbase healthcheck module which can be used to check the heath of individual couchbase nodes.
+This is a Couchbase healthcheck module which can be used to check the health of Couchbase cluster.
 This library compiles only on Java 8.

 ## Dependencies
-dropwizard-core: 0.9.2
+dropwizard-core: 1.0.2
-couchbase-client: 2.2.3
+couchbase-client: 2.3.3

 ## Usage
 Couchbase healthcheck makes it easy to monitor the health of individual nodes in the cluster by polling them and getting the status.
-It reports Healthy only if the status of all the nodes in the cluster is healthy.
+It reports Healthy only if the status of more than half the nodes in the cluster is healthy.

 ### Maven Dependency